storj/storj/docs/blueprints/linux-setup.md

   - Storage directory
 - Generate `config.yaml` file with the user configuration.

+The installer will be a debian package.
+We choose to auto-update the binary, even if this will make the package not following debian guidelines.
+The debian :
+- simple binary debian package
+- well-formed debian package (binary package generated from source package)
+- convert to RPM (may need some adaptations: for instance there are no debconf-like for RPMs, we will need to implement a post-install script to gather user inputs)

+We choose to reuse the storagenode-updater and the updater-updater used in windows.
+They will be daemonized using systemD.
 ## Rationale

 ### storagenode service
 As stated earlier, systemD is the commonly used service manager.
 It is the default on raspbian, debian, ubuntu, redhat, archlinux.
 Hence, we should use systemD for building our storagenode service.

 ### Installation
 #### Custom installer